isomerpages/ogp-scamshield-suite/_i-want-protection-from-scams/Stay safe with ScamShield/Block and filter scams.md

 </ul>
 <p></p>
 <h4><strong>How it works (iOS)</strong></h4>
-<p>For a step-by-step walkthrough on how to set-up your phone permissions,
+<p>For step-by-step instructions on how to set up your phone permissions,
 please <a href="https://guide.scamshield.gov.sg/getting-started/setup-call-blocking/setup-call-blocking-on-ios" rel="noopener nofollow" target="_blank">read our guide</a>.</p>
 <p></p>
 <div class="isomer-image-wrapper">